 Threats and protection

 Threats to marine mammals are largely from human impacts, including accidental capture in fishing gear, habitat destruction, poaching, pollution, harassment, and ship strikes.
-All marine mammals in waters of the United States are protected under the Marine Mammal Protection Act (MMPA), which includes over 60 marine mammal species.
-NOAA's National Marine Fisheries Service works in collaboration with several partners to protect these species.
-Citizens can also help protect marine mammals by showing proper ocean etiquette.
-Admire them from a distance and never touch, feed, harm, or swim with a marine mammal.
+All marine mammals in waters of the United States are protected under the Marine Mammal Protection Act (MMPA).
+NOAA Fisheries collaborates with several partners to protect these species.
+Anyone can help protect marine mammals by showing proper ocean etiquette.
+Admire them from a distance; never touch, feed, harm, or swim with a marine mammal.

 The education resources in this collection provide educators and students opportunities to explore the adaptations, population dynamics, ecology, threats, behaviors, and anatomy of marine mammals.
-This collection includes several videos, lessons, activities, games, data resources, and career profiles to help students better understand the biology of marine mammals as well as their role in protecting these species.
+This collection includes resources to help students better understand the biology of marine mammals as well as their role in protecting these species.